-One of the first electronic percussion kits for drummers, it was designed by Dave Simmons and Richard James Burgess of LANDSCAPE.
+One of the first electronic percussion kits, it was designed by Dave Simmons and Richard James Burgess of LANDSCAPE.
 The electronics were based on the ARP 2600 synth and the material for the drum sets was similar to that used in police riot shields.
 Meanwhile, the shape was inspired by honeycomb.
 Its sound soon became characteristic of the era and drummers from all genres got in on using it.
-However, the lack of give in the drum material caused physical problems for players due to the dead shock to the arms!
-It was used by everyone!
+But the lack of give in the drum material caused physical problems for players due to the dead shock to the arms!

 Iconic Example Of Use: TALK TALK ‘Today’

 Officially known as the LM-2, the LinnDrum was an upgraded, more efficiently packaged version of the original LM-1 drum computer with added crash and ride cymbals which were not possible on the first machine due to restricted memory size of the integrated circuits used.
 It also had some innovative features for the time such as swing, quantizing and memory storage.
-It became the studio drum machine of choice for many including OMD, HEAVEN 17, GARY NUMAN, ULTRAVOX, JOHN FOXX and YELLOW MAGIC ORCHESTRA.
+It became the studio drum machine of choice for many including OMD, HEAVEN 17, GARY NUMAN, JOHN FOXX and ULTRAVOX.